 Nothing makes you hungrier than a rough day of wine tasting out in the hot, dry sun.
 Luckily, travelers have a variety of dining options at their fingertips at the Inn, from the most casual deli to fine dining.
 While local, sustainable and organic farm-to-table fare has come to be expected in much of Northern California, the Inn takes the mantra quite seriously, endeavoring to source from within 150 miles and harvest from their own farm and orchards.
 On-site green thumb Peter Stonebreaker runs a half-acre culinary garden, a proudly touted feature.
 Taking the artisanal ideal one step further, they also bake all their own breads, pastries and charcuteries.

-FARMat Carneros Inn welcomes those on the lookout for a sophisticated evening, where one can dine sumptuously in their outdoor living room-esque alfresco lounge, underneath Cathedral ceilings, next to cozy fireplaces or on the patio.
-Chef de Cuisine Andrew Budnyjcame to the Inn after being Sous Chef at Ubuntu, an eatery that has its own garden.
-He brought that garden fresh vision over to FARM, highlighting Stonebreaker’s cared for garden items and other local produce on the menu.
-All restaurant food waste is then put back into the culinary garden for soil reconditioning.
+FARM at Carneros Inn welcomes those on the lookout for a sophisticated evening, where one can dine sumptuously in their outdoor living room-esque alfresco lounge, underneath Cathedral ceilings, next to cozy fireplaces or on the patio.
+Inspired by the natural abundance of Napa Valley, FARM features an elevated menu by Chef John Carney based on locally sourced produce.
+In addtition to the super fresh locally sourced foods, the restaurant makes sure that all food waste is then put back into the culinary garden for soil reconditioning.

 The Hilltop Dining Room is just as you would imagine, with spectacular vistas of the all-encompassing vineyards and offering what they call “wine country-inspired” cuisine.
 Have a nightcap at the adjoining Hilltop Bar, where you can sit admiring the Brazilian cherry wood while you sip on a handmade cocktail straight from the orchards.